Cranberry Fudge Layer Cake

 19. Remove about 3/4 cup of the vanilla frosting and set the rest aside.
 Add some pink and red gel icing color to the 3/4 cup of frosting to get a nice shade of pink/red.

 20. To put the cake together, use a large serrated knife to remove the domes from the top of the cakes (if needed) so that they’re flat.
 These cakes don’t have a large dome, but I often like to make sure they’re completely flat.
+See my tips on how to level a cake and how to stack a cake.

 21. Place the first cake on a serving plate or a cardboard cake round.